Uberi/DWM3001CDK-demo-firmware/README.md

 DWM3001CDK Demo Firmware
 ========================

-A heavily-modified version of the [official firmware that runs on the Qorvo DWM3001CDK](https://www.qorvo.com/products/p/DWM3001CDK#documents) (as of 2023-10-30), with the following features:
+A heavily-modified version of the [official firmware that runs on the Qorvo DWM3001CDK](https://www.qorvo.com/products/p/DWM3001CDK#documents) (as of 2023-10-30), cleaned up and simplified for easier customization.
+Features:

 * **Reproducible**: built-in Docker development environment automates away most of the fragile and finicky parts of setting up the Qorvo SDK, SEGGER Embedded Studio, SEGGER J-Link, nRF52 SDK, and nRF command line tools.
 * **Minimal**: based on the official DWM3001CDK CLI project, but significantly simpler in terms of code size and organization.
 Many source files and folders have been consolidated to make the project much easier to navigate.